ispc-lab/SFL/README.md

-# Stretching chemical boundaries for robust out-of-distribution molecular representation learning
+# Stretching the boundaries of structure and property coverage for out-of-distribution molecular representation learning

 ## Introduction
 Despite recent advances achieved by pretraining, existing molecular learning methods still struggle to generalize beyond the boundaries of the training distribution.
 Recent efforts to address this challenge have primarily focused on developing invariant or equivariant representations, or on applying input-level data augmentation to expand molecular contexts.
 However, several unresolved issues remain: